yunaxin/Spotify_Predictive_Model/README.md

 | `duration_ms` | Duration of the track in milliseconds. |
 | `release_date` | Release date of the track. |

+## Data Cleaning and Exploratory Data Analysis

+### Data Cleaning

+To focus on our research question, we kept only the columns described above and removed the remaining columns from the dataset.

+Next, we converted the `release_date` column to a datetime format and extracted the release year into a new column, `release_year`, which allows us to analyze how a track's release period may relate to its popularity.
+We also checked the dataset for missing values and duplicate observations to ensure the data was consistent and suitable for exploratory analysis and predictive modeling.

+Below is the head of our cleaned DataFrame.

 ## Framing a Prediction Problem